Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

     No suitable Palette Color Lookup Table Module found

-The *Photometric Interpretation* is *MONOCHROME2*, so no suitable Palette Color Lookup Table Module is found and the `apply_color_lut` method fails.
+This was expected since the *Photometric Interpretation* is *MONOCHROME2*, so no suitable Palette Color Lookup Table Module could found and the `apply_color_lut` method fails.

 ### 2. Modality LUT or Rescale Operation¶

-The DICOM [Modality LUT](http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.11.html#sect_C.11.1) module converts raw pixel data values to a specific (possibly unitless) physical quantity, such as Hounsfield units for CT.
+The DICOM [Modality LUT](http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.11.html#sect_C.11.1) module converts raw pixel data values to a specific (possibly unitless) physical quantity, such as Hounsfield units for CT scan (as in this case).
 The [`apply_modality_lut()`](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.pixel_data_handlers.util.html#pydicom.pixel_data_handlers.util.apply_voi_lut) function can be used with an input array of raw values and a dataset containing a Modality LUT module to return the converted values.
 When a dataset requires multiple grayscale transformations, the Modality LUT transformation is always applied first.

 ```python